The Big Give 2025 - Mental health: starting early, staying well

 During our Big Give Christmas appeal every donation is doubled!

-Until 9 December all donations will be matched until we reach our target of £52,000.
+Between 2-9 December all donations will be matched until we reach our target of £52,000.

-Money from the appeal will fund our work with parents, carers, teachers and local communities.
+The appeal will fund our work with parents, carers, teachers and local communities.
 We’ll give them skills and confidence to spot problems, open conversations and get children and young people the support they need.

 Mental health: starting early, staying well